YuweiFang-27/MDS_COVID_FinalReport_Fang_Y/README.md

 ## Data files

-- `data/raw/`: Contains the original China survey data from the Imperial College London YouGov COVID-19 Behaviour Tracker.
+- `data/raw/`: Contains the original China survey data used for the main analysis and the Australia survey data used for the preliminary comparison.

 - `data/data_processed/`: Contains the datasets created during variable processing, complete-case filtering and the training-test split.